-BP actually brought up that the hair mats and hair booms shed.
-But they were slammed in the press, as not only bald people go to the beach and sea mammals have fur coats.
-In comparison to the toxins BP was putting into the water, the natural hair shedding was minimal.
-Ideally people who colored, straightened or permed their hair wouldn’t swim, but until then and as a % of what pollutants are in waterways vs. what the mats can collect and remove in the way of contaminants – it’s no contest.
+The hair mats and hair booms shed.
+However, not only bald people go to the beach and sea mammals have fur coats.
+In comparison to the toxins abandoned synthetic booms can leach into the water, the natural hair shedding is minimal.
+Ideally people who color, straighten or perm their hair wouldn’t swim, but until then and as a % of what pollutants are in waterways vs. what the mats can collect and remove in the way of contaminants – it’s no contest.
 But there are times where people will bring this up as a reason not to do it.
 There is always a way to nay something.

 Why this matters?